License GuideSOC 29-1224

 Read more

-You'll take a licensing exam that splits into two parts.
-The national section tests your radiological knowledge and applies across all states.
-The state-specific section covers local regulations and laws unique to your jurisdiction.
-Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer the exam.
-You schedule your test through their platforms.
-You need to pass both sections to earn your license.
-Passing scores vary by state, so check your board's requirements before test day.
+You'll face a two-part exam structure.
+The national section tests your core radiological knowledge and appears consistent across states.
+The state-specific portion covers local regulations you'll need to practice legally in your jurisdiction.
+Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer both sections.
+You'll take the exam at an authorized testing center, typically on a computer.
+Most states require you to pass both portions to earn your license.
+Specific passing scores vary by state, so check your state board's requirements before you test.

 Renewal